notalentgeek/godot2prompt/README.md

 1. Open the Godot scene you want to export
 2. Navigate to Project → Tools → Scene to Prompt
+3. Select which nodes to include from your scene hierarchy
-3. Choose your export options:
+4. Choose your export options:
    - Whether to include script code
    - Whether to include node properties
+   - Whether to include signal connections
-4. The hierarchy will be exported to `res://scene_hierarchy.txt`
+5. The hierarchy will be exported to `res://scene_hierarchy.txt`
-5. Use this file as context for your LLM prompts when seeking AI assistance
+6. Use this file as context for your LLM prompts when seeking AI assistance

 ## Example

-When you export a scene with script and property inclusion, you'll get output like this:
+When you export a scene with all options enabled, you'll get output like this:

 ```
 - Main (Node)
+  Signals:
+    • Signal: ready → _on_ready
   - Player (CharacterBody2D)
     • Position: (100, 200)
     • Scale: (1, 1)